nextml-code/pytorch-datastream/docs/source/get_started.rst

         .map(preprocess)
     )

-Datastream to pytorch data loader
+Dataset to pytorch data loader
 ---------------------------------
 The final step of converting the datastream to a ``torch.data.util.DataLoader`` before using it in your training / evaluation loop.
 You can specify an alternative epoch length if you do not want it to be defined by the dataset.
-This is very useful when oversampling or weighting because epoch length quickly loses its meaning then.
+This is useful when oversampling or weighting because epoch length quickly loses its meaning then.

 .. highlight:: python